imattice/library_catalog_swap/README.md

 ## Description

-This program will store tasks inputed by the user into a MySQL database.
+This program will store books inputed by the user into a MySQL database.

+## PROGRESS REPORT

+We have one table in our database (Books).
+Our approach was to complete the user cases one at a time so that we have a fully functional website at the end of each case.

+We have completed the first two cases and thus have CRUD as well as search capability active for our one Books database.

 ## Setup